KKTX (AM): History

-The station signed on the air in 1929, as KGFI.
+The station signed on in 1929, as KGFI.
 It is the oldest station in Corpus Christi and was first owned by the Corpus Christi Caller-Times daily newspaper.
 The call sign became KRIS in 1936, and KRYS in 1956.

 On November 10, 1997, KRYS became an affiliate of Radio Disney.

 Blake Farenthold, a Republican who began representing Corpus Christi in the United States House of Representatives for Texas's 27th congressional district in 2011, co-hosted Lago in the Morning on KKTX from 1997 to 2010.

 Jim Lago retired from hosting the KKTX morning show in December 2019.
 The 74-year-old Lago hosted his last show on KKTX on December 6, 2019.